-The Fund is a public limited company incorporated in Luxembourg under the provisions of the Law of August 10, 1915 (as amended) relating to commercial companies (the "Law of 1915"), and as a SICAV Part I under the Law of 2002.
+The Fund is a public limited liability company incorporated in Luxembourg under the provisions of the Law of August 10, 1915 (as amended) relating to commercial companies (the "Law of 1915"), and as a SICAV Part I under the Law of 2002.
 As from July 1, 2011, the Fund is subject to the Part I of the Law of 2010.

 The Fund is organised as an umbrella fund with different Sub-Funds each of which represents a separate pool of assets and liabilities.
 The assets of each Sub-Fund will be invested in accordance with the investment policy of the relevant Sub-Fund, in transferable securities and other eligible investments.
 The Fund was incorporated by notarial deed on December 5, 2002 for an unlimited period and its subscribed capital, at the time of incorporation, amounted to Euro 31,000.
 The Articles of Incorporation of the Fund have been published in the Mémorial in Luxembourg on January 7, 2003.
 The Articles of Incorporation of the Fund have been amended by a decision of the extraordinary general meeting of shareholders on February 13, 2004.
 These amendments have been published in the Mémorial on March 4, 2004.
 The Articles have subsequently been amended on January 11, 2016.
-These amendments have been published in the Mémorial on March 14, 2021.
-The Articles of Incorporation of the Fund have been function of the Fund have been function of the Fund have been amended on March 14, 2021.
-The Articles of Incorporation of the Fund have been published in the Mémorial on March 14, 2021.
-The Articles of Incorporation of the Fund have been filed with the Register of Commerce and Companies in Luxembourg as required by Luxembourg law, where they are available for inspection.
+These amendments have been published in the Mémorial of Incorporation of the Fund have been further amended on May 12, 2021.
+The Articles of Incorporation of the Fund have been further amended on May 12, 2021.

+with the Register of Commerce and Companies in Luxembourg as required by Luxembourg law, where they are available for inspection.